sculptor/sculptor.github.io/documentation/event-driven-tutorial.md

 }
 ~~~

+Persistent DomainEvents and CommandEvents can be marked with [scaffold][16] to automatically generate some predefined CRUD operations in the `Repository` and corresponding `Service`
+{: .alert .alert-success}

+## Summary

-Using the ordinary building blocks of Sculptor it is rather straightforward to implement EventSourcing.
+Using the ordinary building blocks of Sculptor it is rather straightforward to implement Event Sourcing.
 It is described in this [blog post][11] how to do it.
 You might need to add [snapshot mechanism][12] also.

-MongoDB is a good data store for events, as explained in the blog.
+[MongoDB][15] is a good data store for events, as explained in the blog.
 The [MongoDB Tutorial][13] explains how to setup a project with MongoDB persistence.
 If you don't use MongoDB then you can use any other supported database (JPA), since it is using the ordinary persistence mechanisms of Sculptor.

-Note that you can have one subsystem responsible for the EventSourcing only and use MongoDB for that, and have another subsystem storing current state of the domain model using RDBMS, and another for queries.
+You can have one subsystem responsible for the Event Sourcing only and use MongoDB for that, and have another subsystem storing current state of the domain model using RDBMS, and another for queries.
+{: .alert .alert-success}

 ## Source